Professor Nicholas John White

 Consultant Physician at the John Radcliffe Hospital, Oxford

-DNDi Scientific Advisory Committee Chair and DNDi Board Permanent Observer
+DNDi Scientific Advisory Committee Chair and DNDi Board Permanent Invitee

 Professor Nick White is a Wellcome Trust Principal Research Fellow who chairs the Wellcome Trust Tropical Medicine Research Programmes in South East Asia.
 He has lived and worked in Thailand since 1980.